Skip to main content

 The World’s Largest Palliative Care ECHO Session

-In 2024, the Palliative Care ECHO Project hosted the World’s Largest Palliative Care ECHO Session simultaneously online and in-person at the McGill International Palliative Care Congress.
+In 2024, the Palliative Care ECHO Project hosted the World’s Largest Palliative Care ECHO Session simultaneously online and in-person.
 Participants learned from internationally acclaimed experts, shared experiences and best practices, and contributed to raising awareness and advancing accessible palliative care globally.
-The recording is available in French, Hindi, Arabic, Chinese (Mandarin), Portuguese and Spanish.
+The recording is available in seven languages.

 Learning Module